oxmoei/boundless/README.md

 * **Prover Locks Order**: If their `bid` is accepted among other provers (e.g., lower `bid`, sufficient stake, or meeting specific criteria), the prover locks the `order`, committing to perform the computational work.
 * **Prover Generates Proof**: The prover completes the task and submits the `proof` to the network.
 * **Verifier Checks Proof**: Verifiers validate the `proof` to ensure it meets the `orders`’s requirements and protocol standards.
+* **Slashing**: If the `proof` is invalid, incomplete, or the prover fails to deliver (e.g., due to low computational power, malicious behavior or timeout), the slashing mechanism activates, penalizing the prover by forfeiting a part of their staked funds.
 * **Order Fulfillment**: If the `proof` is valid, the prover receives the locked funds as a reward, and the requester receives the verified result, completing the process.